Klipper3d/klipper/docs/Config_Reference.md

 #   If this is true, the value fields should be between 0 and 1; if it
 #   is false the value fields should be either 0 or 1.
 The default is
 #   False.
-#static_value:
-#   If this is set, then the pin is assigned to this value at startup
-#   and the pin can not be changed during runtime.
-A static pin uses
-#   slightly less ram in the micro-controller.
-The default is to use
-#   runtime configuration of pins.
 #value:
 #   The value to initially set the pin to during MCU configuration.
 #   The default is 0 (for low voltage).